"Commercial Creep"—I Hate Commercials and You Should Too

-For shorter time slots, like Comedy Central’s thirty-minute The Daily Show, the numbers hover around 22 minutes of program, meaning 23% of show is not show.
-One-hour shows, cable and broadcast, now typically have 43 minutes of actual program compared with 48 minutes in the late 80’s—a 9% commercial creep.
+For shorter time slots, like Comedy Central’s 30-minute The Daily Show, the numbers hover around 22 minutes of program, meaning 23 percent of the show is not the show.
+One-hour shows, both cable and broadcast, now typically have 43 minutes of the actual program compared with 48 minutes in the late '80s—a 9 percent commercial creep.

-By comparison, one-hour shows on premium cable channels HBO and Showtime are in the 50-55 minute range: only 10% of the show is not show.
-You either pay a subscription fee so you don’t get what you pay not to get—commercials; or you pay by watching a colon’s worth of commercials.
-This morning on the Today Show I counted 21 commercials within a 7-minute time span, broken up by a 3-minute piece of news content,
+By comparison, one-hour shows on premium cable channels HBO and Showtime are in the 50-55 minute range: Only 10 percent of the show is not the show.
+You either pay a subscription fee, so you don’t get what you pay not to get—commercials—or you pay by watching a colon’s worth of commercials.
+This morning on the Today Show, I counted 21 commercials within a 7-minute time span, broken up by a 3-minute piece of news content,

 Commercial Creep Strategies

-2. To lard on even more commercial spots (after a four minute commercial break) and at the same time avoid audience rebellion, show hosts like Rachel Maddow, appear for 20 seconds, quickly re-repeat what’s coming up (it’s called a teaser).
+2. To lard on even more commercial spots (after a four-minute commercial break) and at the same time avoid audience rebellion, show hosts like Rachel Maddow appear for 20 seconds and quickly re-repeat what’s coming up (it’s called a teaser).
 Then another round of commercials unspools.
-You’ve just watched five almost solid minutes of commercials but the 20 second teaser made it feel like it was just a really quick commercial break.
+You’ve just watched five almost solid minutes of commercials, but the 20-second teaser made it feel like it was just a really quick commercial break.
 Nifty, eh?